 Being famed for it’s beaches, you can find plenty of really awesome budget-friendly packages for you and your loved ones.
 However, from experience - try to aim to go in the summer, as there is so much you are going to want to do there, as long as the weather permits it.

 The most popular destination in Jamaica is the beach town Negril.
 There are tons of accommodation types available here.
 From all-inclusive resorts to backpackers and house stays.
 Of course, all of this competition has forced the island to keep competitive rates for tourists.

 Some tips if you are planning to head to Jamaica:

 The biggest thing that will break the bank for you in Jamaica is transportation.
 Taxis can cost an absolute fortune.
 Something you will find out when you need to take the 2-hour taxi to get from the airport to your accommodation - “been there, done that.”

-Our solution was renting our own car when we wanted to go sightseeing.
-However, it was one scary trip as drivers can be super aggressive here.
+One solution is renting your own car when you want to go sightseeing.
+However, it can be challenging as local drivers can be super aggressive.
+View some tips for staying safe in Jamaica.
 Also, remember that you should stick to the left side of the road (kind of feels strange.)